epicurithmetic/automata/README.md

                ii.
 Figure out how to set up initial conditions in an easy manner.

               iii.
 Dream: Make an app which allows user to click cells on/off in order to define the initial condition.

+               iv.
+Dream: Have the board move with a dynamic part i.e. (effectively) infinite board

 Unfortunately GLaDOS has infected one of my scripts.
 If she promises you cake, do not believe her.